 There are two species of this family found in the Bering Sea and Aleutian Islands, Belonella borealis (formerly Taonius pavo) and Galiteuthis phyllura.
-Mated Galiteuthis phyllura are known from the Bering Sea slope region and their larvae are common in plankton samples.
+Mated Galiteuthis phyllura have been observed along the Bering Sea slope region and their larvae are common in plankton samples.
 Mature adults and larvae of Belonella borealis have not been identified in the region.